jos3ph-m/neumorphified/README.md

 # Neumorphified React

-A simple React app built to pass props and manipulate state.
+A simple React app built to take input, calculate it's length, and allow you to remove characters - all decorated in neumorphic fashion.

 Want to get started?: